-When recycled (used in a process to recover metals), this material is not classified as hazardous waste under federal law.
 When spent products are declared solid wastes (no longer recyclable), they must be labeled, managed and disposed of, in accordance with federal, state and local requirements.
+This material is not classified a hazardous waste under federal law.

 14. TRANSPORT INFORMATION